Last Updated: October 8, 2024

 In 1989, Barry was picked up by the Detroit Lions, and he immediately made an impact despite initial concerns about his short stature.
 However, Sanders proved to be both strong and quick, giving him a low center of balance that made him almost impossible to take down.
 During the 90s, Barry helped the Lions reach the playoffs nine times.
 It was one of the biggest tragedies of his career that he would never reach the Super Bowl, and he is considered one of the best-ever players not to play in a Super Bowl game.

 During his many years with the Lions, Sanders averaged more than 1,500 rushing yards per season.
 It was not unheard of for him to rack up as many as 1,900 or 2,000 rushing yards per season, especially during key seasons in 1994 and 1997.
 Despite his strong performances, critics have lambasted Sanders for not "showing up" to big games, and he often proved to be disappointing during the playoffs.
-Despite being a star player, Barry was consistently humble – rarely engaging in over-the-top celebrations unlike so many of the stars during that era.
+Despite being a star player, Barry was consistently humble – rarely engaging in over-the-top celebrations, unlike so many of the stars during that era.

-Career Earnings, Salary and Contracts
+Career Earnings, Salary, and Contracts

 After being drafted in 1989, the Lions initially offered Barry a $2.6 million contract.
 At his father's insistence, Barry refused the offer and didn't turn up to the team's pre-season camp.
 People laughed at his father when he revealed publicly that he believed Barry was worth $10 million.
 People stopped laughing when Barry subsequently signed a 5-year, $9.5-million contract with the Lions.
 This is the equivalent of about $20 million in today's money.

 In 1997 Barry signed the largest-ever contract for a running back up to that point.
 The 6-year, $34.5-million deal that came with a record-smashing $11-million signing bonus.
 The bonus alone would be worth about $18 million in today's money.
-The deal made Barry the highest paid player in the NFL.
+The deal made Barry the highest-paid player in the NFL.

 Barry retired unexpectedly just two years into the contract.
 This prompted the Lions to sue Barry, and they demanded that he repay a portion of the signing bonus.
 A judge eventually sided with the Lions, and Barry was forced to pay back roughly $7.5 million of the bonus.
 In order to make this payment, Sanders reportedly liquidated various stocks.
-He also publicly stated that he was living a "modest" life since the retirement, admitting that he only owns one car after leaving the world of football behind.
+He also publicly stated that he was living a "modest" life since his retirement, admitting that he only owns one car after leaving the world of football behind.

 Barry Sanders